Baloyid/MMED-GROUP-6/README.md

 3. The **outputs** folder contains the outputs from running the SIRS models (ODE & ChainBinomial).
 The output has seperate folders for the different models used.
 The csv files labelled using similar method of `pX`.

-4. The img folder contains images that were generated while running the analysis, as well as model diagrams.
+4. The **img** folder contains images that were generated while running the analysis, as well as model diagrams.

-5. The globalenv folders contain a snapshot rdata for a clean run of the ODE and chainbinomial runs.
+5. The **globalenv** folders contain a snapshot rdata for a clean run of the ODE and chainbinomial runs.
+Loading this into a fresh R session gives you all the data that was produced when running the optimizations.

 ---